 Well…kind of.
 ESMA has blinked first but late in its long standing game of Chicken with the industry and today announced it has relaxed its approach on the LEI requirements for reporting entities and issuer of financial instruments.
-There was very little wiggle room for ESMA as it has no powers to amend the regulation and instead has had to relax one of the validations and pass on significant operational difficulties to firms and trading venues.
+There was very little wriggle room for ESMA as it has no powers to amend the regulation and instead has had to relax one of the validations and pass on significant operational difficulties to firms and trading venues.

 ESMA recognises industry concerns

 In its statement, ESMA recognises three key concerns of the industry.
 First, that firms will not succeed in getting LEIs for all of their clients prior to 3 January 2018.
 At the same time, it acknowledges that these clients will still approach firms to trade with them post 3 January regardless of not having an LEI.
 Finally, trading venues will face similar problems with non-EU issuers who will not have obtained LEI.
 There is a fourth issue of handling corporate actions for clients without LEIs.
 These are issues that Kaizen reflected previously in our blogs and publications and ESMA has now been persuaded by the consequences of the LEI obligations.
 In short, the LEI mandate would result in a scenario where clients without an LEI have no option but to trade with a US located bank or venue resulting in a material outflow of business from the EU financial system.

 ESMA’s proposal is a temporary but messy solution so as not to breach the regulations.
 For a period of six months from 3 January, investment firms and trading venues can continue to provide trading services to clients without an LEI that would trigger a transaction reporting obligation.
 But only if two obligations are met:

 - The investment firm obtains the necessary documentation from the client to apply for an LEI on the client’s behalf